miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### tree

-For those who want more fancy visualization, `tree` is for you.
+For those who want a fancier visualization method, the `tree` is for you.

     $ tree
     .